yarnpkg/rfcs/accepted/0000-nohoist.md

 A -> B
 ```
 IMHO, option-2 is more confusing than option-1.
 We can reason the nohoist inheritance is based on the dependency tree, once the tree is broken (by hoisting), so should the nohoist list inheritance.
 But I am open for better arguments.

+[update 11/13/17]
+After further discussion, I realized option-2 is not a viable alternative:
+> Because a hoisted package can be "originated" from multiple sources that might have conflicting nohoist rules, therefore, inheritance-from-source is problematic.

 ## unit tests failed on mac
 this is not related to nohoist issue specifically, but made submitting PR much more difficult and time consuming.
 Many async integration tests failed on my laptop (mac) for even a fresh clone.
 Is this a known issue? any suggestion or workaround?